THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 Personal Property

-Tag Number: the Facilities /Materials management Unit assigns a tag number to all capitalized equipment.
+Tag Number: the Facilities /Logistics Management Unit assigns a tag number to all capitalized equipment.
 The tag numbers are bar coded.

 Physical Counts: the Inventory Field Representatives make physical counts of all equipment on an annual or cyclical basis.
 These counts confirm the existence, location and quantity of the equipment.